Use a Stain-Blocking Primer to Cover Flaws

-Bill’s favorite is white pigmented shellac.
-You can buy spray cans of pigmented shellac, but Bill prefers brushing it on.
+The traditional favorite is white pigmented shellac.
+You can buy spray cans of pigmented shellac, but usually it's easier to brush it on.
 Just don't forget to pick up some ammonia or denatured alcohol to clean your brush.
 If you're painting over a ceiling that's yellow from smoke, roll a coat of shellac over the entire ceiling before painting with latex.

 Over time, and as the layers of paint build up, bumps and crud can get stuck to the ceiling.
-On untextured ceilings, Bill starts with a quick once-over sanding with 100-grit drywall sanding paper.
+On untextured ceilings, it's a good idea to start with a quick once-over sanding with 100-grit drywall sanding paper.
 This helps ensure a perfectly smooth paint job and increases paint bonding.
 The easiest way to do this is with a sanding pole.
 When you're done sanding, wipe the ceiling with a damp sponge to remove the dust.

 Cutting in before you roll allows you to cover most of the brush marks with the roller.
-Bill likes to carefully brush paint along the edge of the ceiling a section at a time.
-He'll cut in about 10 linear ft. and then roll that section.
+Carefully brush paint along the edge of the ceiling a section at a time.
+Cut in about 10 linear ft. and then roll that section.
 This method has a couple of advantages over cutting in the entire room at once.
 First, the cut-in section will remain wet until you roll, so it blends in better.
-Bill says it's also simply less boring to alternate between cutting in and rolling.
+Also, it's simply less boring to alternate between cutting in and rolling.

 There are a few tricks to getting a smooth, consistent coat of paint on the ceiling.
 First, work in sections about 5 or 6 ft. square.
 Move quickly from one section to the next to make sure the paint along the edge doesn't dry before you roll the adjoining section.
 This is called “keeping a wet edge” and is the key to avoiding lap marks.
 You'll get the best coverage by immediately rerolling each section at a right angle to your first roller direction as you go.